Moving to Tahiti: a little piece of the world in Oceania?

 Electricity

-We’re talking about the most expensive electricity in the world, can you imagine?
-The bill will mainly depend on 3 things:
+We’re talking about extremely expensive electricity, can you imagine?
+Your bill will mainly depend on three things:

 - The size of your home,